 After posting her first video on YouTube at age 11, she single-handedly caused a global shockwave in the hip-hop community when Krayzie Bone of Bone Thugs and Harmony signed her to his label.
 “I’ve never seen anyone do what she does at her age in the studio,” Krayzie commented.
 It is no wonder she published her first song with Universal Music Group by the tender age of 12.

-Major record labels have shown interest in Jenna, but instead of taking the first deal that came her way, she decided to fine-tune her craft start recording her first album.
+Several leading industry figures/labels have tried to sign Jenna.
+Instead, she has decided to fine tune her craft and is in the studio with International Show penning her first album.
 Jenna hit the studio with the likes of Rockwilder, Cirocco Jones and Simon Morel among others, and quickly found her writing stride while simultaneously impressing some of the most difficult tastemakers in the industry.
 Music Powers author Cirocco Jones commented,” A talent like Jenna comes around once every decade and or once a Jenna-ration!
 She has the complete package: writing, singing, dancing, and acting.”

 Jenna describes her music as Pop/ R&B Urban served up with a touch of Hip-Hop.
 She writes about love, self-empowerment, and fun.
 “The main thing I want to do is to inspire others not only through music, but personally.
 I want the message of my songs to be able to connect to people and have it help them through the hard times, just as it does for me.
 I want people to be able to listen to the lyrics and get chills because it connects to their life in some way.”
 This is Jenna’s dream.